FerJeffQ/IBM-Back-End-Development/1. Introduction to Cloud Computing/Week2/Graded_Quiz.md

-# Overview of Cloud Computing: Graded Quiz
+# Cloud Computing Models: Graded Quiz

 1. In which cloud service model does the service provider manage the application data along with the infrastructure and platform resources?